jackadam1981/ChromeEc/README.md

 (chroot) $ ~/trunk/src/platform/ec/build/<boardname>/ec.bin
 ```

-If you build Chrome OS with `build_packages` the firmware image will be at:
+If you build ChromeOS with `build_packages` the firmware image will be at:

 ```bash
 (chroot) $ /build/<boardname>/firmware/ec.bin